Stettlec/CS362-001-W2018/projects/stettlec/assignment-3/README.md

-# Assignment-2
+# Assignment-3

-The goals of this assignment are: (a) to learn how to manually create a test suite; and (b)  to learn how to use a Cobertura code coverage tool in order to assess the comprehensiveness of a test suite.
+The goals of this assignment are: (a) Get a cool grade; and (b)  to learn how to be really super very cool and good and stuff.